richard-hajek/godot-vm-docker/README.md

 ## Usage

 1. Enable plugin in Project -> Project Settings -> Plugins
-2. Add node `Computer`
+2. Add node `Container`
-3. Open the `Computer` node in inspector, set a Dockerfile, for example:
+3. Open the `Container` node in inspector, set a Dockerfile, for example:
  ```
  FROM busybox
  CMD sh
  ```
 4. Add control `Terminal`
-5. When you want to open a terminal for a computer execute `terminalNode.Open(computerNode)`
+5. When you want to open a terminal for a container execute `terminalNode.Open(containerNode)`

 ## Specification

-See Specifications.md detailed description of relevant classes.
+See [Specifications](./Specifications.md) detailed description of relevant classes.

-## Troubleshooting
+## FAQ

+### Why are you talking about VMs and Docker at the same time?
+They are different concepts

+Yes.
+I use a VM to boot a machine that has Docker installed.
+This way this plugin can pretty much do anything with said Docker and not damage anything.
+Also this enables this plugin to run without admin privileges.

-### Godot build fails with `The type or namespace name 'VagrantBridge' could not be found` (or similar)
+### Project build fails with `The type or namespace name 'VagrantBridge' could not be found` (or similar)

 This is caused by missing references in `.csproj` file.
 One needs to reference `.cs` files, because Godot does not do that automatically.